-If more then one resource type is needed to be used by the report, a drop-down list can be added.
+If more than one resource type is needed to be used by the report, a drop-down list can be added.
 The following article describes how to do this:

 How to use drop-down lists in a custom report

-Right click menus many also not work initially.
+Right-click menus may also not work initially.
 The following article describes how to add these:

 - When finished making changes to the custom report, click on the Save Changes button.
 If errors occur while trying to save the custom report, refer to the following article: